tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/gs-zipkin-server/README.md

 ## Key Notes

 (1) Enabled `gs-games-*` microservice projects for automatic instrumentation using Sleuth and sending traces to Zipkin server over HTTP: see added dependencies in `gs-games-detail-rxjava-gateway\pom.xml` and configuration in `gs-config-repo\gs-games-detail-rxjava-gateway.properties`
-(2) Created `gs-zipkin-server` project using SPRING INITIALIZR.
-Selected 'Zipkin UI' and 'Zipkin Server' dependencies.
-Added `@EnableZipkinServer` annotation in 'GsZipkinServerApplication.java'.
-Added 'bootstrap.properties' in project resources to locate config server.
-(3) Added property file in 'gs-config-repo' folder: 'gs-zipkin-server.properties'.
-(4) Started the zipkin server and status could be validated using `http://localhost:9411/` url.
+(2) Started the zipkin server with java (e.g. `java -jar lib/zipkin-server-2.12.0-exec.jar`) and status could be validated using `http://localhost:9411/` url

 ### Try